We are admirers and breeders of field and working line Goldens. These are

 we use are proven, multi-titled, versatile dogs from the top of the breeding lists.

-Our next litter will be born sometime in the fall of 2013.
+Our next litter will probably be born sometime in the fall of 2014.
 Information about getting one of our puppies is here.

 To find out more about us, press one of the links at the top of the page, or go to our Menu Page to easily find information